 - IIHHS Pre-professional Health (PPH) Scholarship

-IIHHS offers advising and evaluation services for JMU students pursuing professional health careers.
+The Pre-professional Health Advising office provides advising and evaluation services to students preparing for professional health careers and seeking admission to graduate-level health professions programs.
 Pre-professional health (PPH) programs are not majors, minors, or concentrations.
 Rather, they are preparation programs that outline a set of JMU courses and requirements that commonly serve as prerequisites for admission to doctoral and masters-level professional programs.

 JMU offers nine pre-professional health programs, each with a faculty coordinator: